 Blue Mountain College is committed to excellence and creativity in teaching and learning.
 With a faculty and staff who share a common bond of Christian faith and with all of the departments functioning in close proximity to each other, continuity exists among the various programs.
-Each student is encouraged to grow as an individual, to adjust to his/her own uniqueness, and to take advantage of opportunities for service.
+Students are encouraged to grow as individuals, to adjust to their own uniqueness, and to take advantage of opportunities for service.